Finding the Main Point

 Eliminate the Examples

 Some texts use a lot of examples.
-While examples help us understand the point, just like the voices of others in a text, they will never actually contain the main point of a text.
+While examples help us understand the point, they will never actually contain the main point of a text.
 If you find yourself getting caught up in the details or the stories in an article, you can temporarily get those out of the way.

 Try printing out a hard copy or copying the article (or the difficult part of it) into a word processor.
 Then cross or black out everything that is an example.
 What you are left with will be the author’s explanations, and while what’s left won’t give you a coherent explanation, it should help you find the main point.